masinag/ror-mariecurie-2016/lessons/06_intro_to_mdl.md

 <%= link_to new_activity_path, :class => "bottom-right-fixed" do %>
 ~~~

-Add to the `style.scss` file the following rule
+Add to the `activities.scss` file the following rule
 ~~~css
 .bottom-right-fixed {
   position: fixed;